cs456s25/labs/lab06/lab06_description.md

 For the first set of results, you should write and use your own testbench for the reg_1bit_ldrst to test appropriate conditions to create a reasonable timing diagram (aka waveform).
-Part of the point of this lab is for you to figure out what reasonable is.
-The timing diagram should demonstrate proper operation of the load, reset and count at least once.
+Part of the point of this lab is for you to figure out what reasonable is in this case.
+(Hints: The timing diagram should demonstrate proper operation of the load, reset and count at least once and I prefer you have 6 or fewer "test cases".)

 For the second set of results to turn in you should use the provided testbench below to test the upcounter_4bit_ldrst_top module and create the schematic.
 Look at the testbench when designing your module to make sure that you are using the same